waocats/crabgo/src/doc/contrib/src/process/unstable.md

 chance to provide feedback about the proposed design.

-For a small feature, or one that has already gone through the RFC process, a Cargo Team member may decide to call for a "final comment period" using [rfcbot].
-This is a public signal that a major change is being made, and gives the Cargo Team members an opportunity to confirm or block the change.
+For a small feature, or one that has already gone through the RFC process, a Crabgo Team member may decide to call for a "final comment period" using [rfcbot].
+This is a public signal that a major change is being made, and gives the Crabgo Team members an opportunity to confirm or block the change.
 This process can take a few days or weeks, or longer if a concern is raised.

 Once the stabilization has been approved, the person who called for